Michele Magone

-Michael Magone (1845-1859) was an Italian adolescent student of Saint John Bosco.
+Michael Magone, in Italian: Michele Magone (1845 – 1859) was an Italian adolescent student of Saint John Bosco.
 After making exceptional improvements in his behavior and character, he died due to a gastric hemorrhage at fourteen years of age.

 Michael Magone was one of three students that Saint John Bosco considered to be a saint.
 One student was the well known Saint Dominic Savio, while the other is the lesser known Francis Besucco.
 A painting of the three students is found in St. Francis De Sales Church in Valdocco, Turin.
 His mother was Sarah Magone whereas his father was Niovani Magone, who was a dacoit.

 Biography

 First meeting with Saint John Bosco

 Michael Magone was playing with a gang of boys inside the train station, when Saint John Bosco heard his distinctively authoritative voice and approached him.
 After a brief discussion, Saint John Bosco realized that the boy had potential, but was vulnerable to crime in his current situation.
 Having to quickly catch a train, he gave Michele Magone a medal and instructed him go to the assistant priest, Francesco Alberto Ariccio (1819–1884).